avoidev/ja.id.au/content/posts/coffee.md

 Without a doubt I'd like to get a pour over setup, I know there are lots of inexpensive kits but I'd like to buy quality gear as I very much subscribe to the "you get what you pay for" idea and if I can get something of quality second hand I'll definitely opt for that.

 Another brewer that has peaked by interest is vacuum/siphon brewers.
-These things can be absolutely breathtaking to watch, and there seem to be a couple of spins of it from different countries.
+These things can be absolutely breathtaking to watch, and there seem to be a couple of spins of it from different countries but they all generally do the same thing and the mechanical aspect of them definitely scratches the same itch that working on the car does too.